How to Change Your State Residency While Living Abroad

-All US citizens are required to file a federal tax return every year, no matter where they live.
+All US Persons who meet the filing threshold are required to file a federal tax return every year, no matter where they live.
 In addition to this, some expats also have to file state taxes.
 Fortunately, you can change your state residency to avoid this—even while living abroad.
-Here’s how.
+In this article, we’ll discuss how to change your residency status while living abroad and how to file US state taxes from overseas.

 In many cases, expats are required to file a tax return with the state they lived in before moving abroad.
 However, every state has its own laws surrounding this issue.
 Depending on which state you used to call home, you may be exempt.